OncoRNALab/Probe-enrichment-platform/README.md

 - Probe sequence
 - Position of the substitution
 - Substitution type
-- Mismatch position
+- SNV position
-- Highlight: the probe type
+- Probe type

 Example of the structure of a final combined dataset: